robertirish/soundmap/_posts/2024-09-05-diy-windshield-for-spaced-omni-setup.md

 {% include image.html url="/assets/image/2024-09-05-diy-oball-windshield-4.jpg" caption="Sennheiser MKH8040 with the DIY Oball windshield attached." %}

-I then cut the toes off a pair of tights which I then stretched over the assemblies, leaving them a little long so that an elastic band can be used to secure the material at the base of the microphones.
+Next I cut the toes off a pair of tights which I stretched over the assemblies, leaving them a little long so that an elastic band can be used to secure the material at the base of the microphones.
 This should provide some transparent protection from light wind.
 For more extreme conditions I can add a pair of [Rycote Windjammers](https://www.bhphotovideo.com/c/product/322367-REG/Rycote_021801_Windjammer_for_Baby_Ball.html "Rycote BBG Windjammer at B&H Photo Video") I bought secondhand from B&H some time ago and haven't had a use for until now.

 {% include image.html url="/assets/image/2024-09-05-diy-oball-windshield-3.jpg" caption="Opaque tights stretched over the assembly provide protection against light winds without excessive colouration of the sound." %}